kylechi05/Rhetoric-Speech-2/README.md

 # Rhetoric-Speech-2
-This is my project for Rhetoric Speech Two
+This is my research project for Rhetoric Speech Two: AI is Dangerous